 Mr. Myers has been the Chairperson of our Board since October 2021.
-Previously, he was the Chief Executive Officer and served on the board of directors of AMAG Pharmaceuticals, Inc. from April 2020 to November 2020, where he led its turnaround and strategic exit to Covis Pharma, S.à.r.l., a specialty pharmaceutical company, in November 2020.
-Mr. Myers has served as chairman of the board of directors of Rainier Therapeutics, Inc., an oncology biotechnology company focused on late-stage bladder cancer, from June 2018 to January 2020, and served as its Chief Executive Officer from September 2018 to January 2020.
-Mr. Myers led Rainier's asset sale of vofatamab to Fusion Pharmaceuticals Inc. Prior to Rainier, Mr. Myers served as Chief Executive Officer, President and Director for Cascadian Therapeutics, Inc., an oncology company, from April 2016 through its acquisition by Seattle Genetics in March 2018.
-Mr. Myers is an independent director of Selecta Biosciences, a gene therapy-rare disease company.
-He is a non-executive chairman of the board of directors of Harpoon Therapeutics, Inc., an oncology company.
+From February 2023 to November 2023, he served as Chief Executive Officer and President of Viridian Therapeutics, a public biotechnology company.
+Previously, he was the Chief Executive Officer and served on the board of directors of AMAG Pharmaceuticals, Inc. from April 2020 to November 2020, where he led its turnaround and strategic exit to Covis Pharma, S.à.r.l., a specialty pharmaceutical company.
+Mr. Myers served as chairman of the board and CEO of Rainier Therapeutics, Inc., an oncology biotechnology company focused on late-stage bladder cancer, from June 2018 to January 2020.
+He also served as Rainier's Chief Executive Officer from September 2018 to January 2020 and led Rainier's asset sale of vofatamab to Fusion Pharmaceuticals Inc. Prior to Rainier, Mr. Myers served as Chief Executive Officer, President and Director for Cascadian Therapeutics, Inc., an oncology company, from April 2016 through its acquisition by Seattle Genetics in March 2018.
+Mr. Myers is chairman of the board of directors of Ironshore Pharmaceuticals, a private, commercial stage, ADHD company.
+He was previously chairman of the board of directors of Harpoon Therapeutics, Inc., a publicly traded oncology company, until its acquisition by Merck Sharpe & Dohme in March 2024, and he was previously a director of Selecta Biosciences Inc., a gene therapy-rare disease company, until October 2023.

 Mr. Myers holds a B.A. in Biology from Northwestern University and an M.B.A. from the Graduate School of Business at the University of Chicago (Booth).
-We believe Mr. Myers extensive experience as a life sciences executive qualify him to serve on our Board.
+Our Board believes that Mr. Myers's extensive experience as a life sciences executive qualifies him to serve on our Board.